BrianLitwin/cljs-debugger/README.md

 - in the extension host, run the "Launch CLJS debugger"
 - your chrome session should be at the URL specified
 - you may have to reload the page; check the debug console; the page should trip on your breakpoint at some point

+#### TODO
+- reduce the steps to get this running
+    - passing in URL
+    - when you get breakpoint from vscode, need to ask the debugger to re-read that file?
+        - you can bypass `Debugger.scriptParsed` if you know the url and the source map info? use `setBreakpointByUrl` directly?
+- add features
+    - send debug data back to vscode
+    - pause on line in vscode
+- the sourcemap reading is janky

+#### Ideas
+- seems possible that the debugger itself should be a standalone project/process and this should house the debug adapter?
+- integrate w/ shadow?